w3c/wai-curricula/intro.md

 ### Notes

-  * **Cultural apsects** &mdash; The cultural acceptance and approach to accessibility and disability varies between countries and even individual organizations.
+  * **Cultural aspects** &mdash; The cultural acceptance and approach to accessibility and disability varies between countries and even individual organizations.
 The business case arguments may need to be adjusted accordingly.
   * **Business context** &mdash; The business context that learners are used to may also require adjustment of the business case arguments.
 For example, to better relate to their industry sector and organizational culture.